By now, you’ve probably become one of Spotify’s 248 million monthly active users. You might even be one of its 113 million paying customers.

 Finally, build a distinguished portfolio that will catch the eye of your potential employers.

-If you want to learn further about UX/UI design and master your skill, we invite you to join our remote and live Bootcamp in Vienna.
+If you want to learn further about UX/UI design and master your skill, we invite you to join our remote and live Bootcamp.